The ultimate 10-Point checklist for buying a digital picture frame

 Mat or not

-Does the frame come with a mat (Passepartout) or not?
+Does the frame come with a mat (Passepartout)?
 Many digital picture frames have a matte to make them look less like a computer monitor and more like a framed photograph.

 Depending on your taste, you may prefer the matte look.
 Other people may think it looks old-fashioned.